eye4357/x_make_github_clones_x/README.md

 > "When supply lines fail, the cook fails.
 This code keeps my GitHub supply chain bulletproof."

 ## Manifesto
 x_make_github_clones_x is the automation rig that provisions and refreshes every repository we rely on.
 It performs label-aware partial syncs, tracks clone health, and reports back to the orchestrator when a repo drifts.
-It's the muscle keeping our lab inventory accurate on the Road to 0.20.3.
+It's the muscle keeping our lab inventory accurate on the Road to 0.20.4.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 aligns clone manifests with the JSON board pivot.
-Every sync now feeds fresh repository metadata into the control room so the new visitor telemetry has exact baselines to compare against.
+Version 0.20.4 feeds the Repository Synchronization column with hard evidence.
+Clone runs now stamp their JSON reports into `make_all_summary.json`, exposing per-repo status, missing remotes, and retry logs so the Kanban board calls out drift the moment it happens.

 ## Ingredients
 - Python 3.11+